actionml/cluster-setup/minimum-cluster-setup.md

 	mkdir /opt/spark
 	mkdir /opt/elasticsearch
 	mkdir /opt/hbase
-	chown pio:pio /opt/hadoop
+	chown aml:aml /opt/hadoop
-	chown pio:pio /opt/spark
+	chown aml:aml /opt/spark
-	chown pio:pio /opt/elasticsearch
+	chown aml:aml /opt/elasticsearch
-	chown pio:pio /opt/hbase
+	chown aml:aml /opt/hbase

 ##5.
 Extract Services

 5.1 Inside the `/tmp/downloads` folder, extract all downloaded services.

 5.2 Move extracted services to their folders.
-This can be done on the master and then copied to all hosts using `scp` as long as all hosts allow passwordless key based ssh and the ownership has been set correctly on all hosts to `pio:pio`
+This can be done on the master and then copied to all hosts using `scp` as long as all hosts allow passwordless key based ssh and the ownership has been set correctly on all hosts to `aml:aml`

 	sudo mv /tmp/downloads/hadoop-2.6.2 /opt/hadoop/
 	sudo mv /tmp/downloads/spark-1.6.0 /opt/spark/